mwouts/jupytext/docs/developing.md

 pytest -n 5
 ```

-We also have a `tox.ini` file available if you wish to test your contribution on multiple version of Python before making a PR - just run `tox`.

 Build the `jupytext` package and install it with
 ```
-BUILD_JUPYTERLAB_EXTENSION=1 python setup.py sdist bdist_wheel
+pip install -U build wheel
+python -m build
 pip install dist/jupytext-x.x.x-py3-none-any.whl
 ```

 or with
 ```
-BUILD_JUPYTERLAB_EXTENSION=1 pip install .
+pip install .
 ```

-Finally, note that you can remove `BUILD_JUPYTERLAB_EXTENSION=1` if you don't need the lab extension - the build time will be much shorter.
+Finally, note that you can use `HATCH_BUILD_HOOKS_ENABLE=false` if you don't need the lab extension - the build time will be slightly shorter.

-## Jupytext's extension for Jupyter Notebook

-Our extension for Jupyter Notebook adds a Jupytext entry to Jupyter Notebook Menu.
-The code is found at `jupytext/nbextension/index.js`.
-Instructions to develop that extension are at `jupytext/nbextension/README.md`.

 ## Jupytext's extension for JupyterLab